iomete/iom-docs/glossary/resilient-distributed-dataset.md

 ---
-title:  What is Resilient Distributed Dataset (RDD)?
+title: Resilient Distributed Dataset (RDD)
 description: Explore Resilient Distributed Datasets (RDDs), the primary user-facing API in Spark known for their immutable distributed collections of data elements partitioned across nodes in a cluster.
 Understand how RDDs offer parallel operation using a low-level API that provides transformations and actions.
 Learn five reasons to use RDDs, including the need for low-level control over datasets, handling unstructured data, preference for functional programming constructs, lack of a required schema, and willingness to forgo some optimization and performance benefits available with DataFrames and Datasets for structured and semi-structured data.
 ---